sap-tutorials/Tutorials/tutorials/hana-cloud-cap-create-project/hana-cloud-cap-create-project.md

 You will use the local Git repository for basic version management.

+1. If this is the first time you have used Git in this Business Application Studio Dev Space, you need to do some basic configuration.
+Please open a terminal (Terminal -> New Terminal) and issue the two commands from the command line replacing the values for your email and name with the actual values.

+    ```shell
+    git config --global user.email "your@email.com"
+    git config --global user.name "Your Name"
+    ```

-1. Click on the **Source Control** icon
+2. Click on the **Source Control** icon

     !![Source Control](source_control.png)

-2. Click on the **Initialize Repository** icon
+3. Click on the **Initialize Repository** icon

     !![Initialize Repository](initialize_repository.png)

-3. The Source Control panel now shows that it is being managed by Git and changes are being tracked
+4. The Source Control panel now shows that it is being managed by Git and changes are being tracked

     !![Source Control: GIT](source_control_git.png)